intellistream/AllianceDB/README.md

-# What?
-This is a library for relational stream operations optimized on modern multicore processors.

 # How to Reproduce Our Experimental Results?

 All of our experiments can be automatically reproduced by calling a few pre-prepared scripts.